hariomiitdelhi/practice/README.md

 # practice
 just revising stuff
 <br>
-first edit in this file
+first edit in this file - edit in vs code